Joseph7e/HCGS_Metabarcoding_Tutorials/README.md

 [![sequencing by synthesis](img/youtube-video-sequencing.png)](https://www.youtube.com/watch?v=p4vKJJlNTKA&t=9s "Sequencing")
 <br />
 <br />

+<ins>Selecing a locus for barcoding</ins>

+1. The targeted region should have little intraspecific variation (< 2% sequence identity) and enough interspecific variation (>2% sequence identity) to distinguish different species (Carugati et al 2015).

+2. It should be standardized so that the same DNA region is used across the range of taxa.

+3. It should be phylogenetically informative to allow the placement of newly barcoded organisms to accurate lineages.

+4. The primer binding sites should be highly conserved and specific, so DNA amplification is reliable across all taxa in question.
+This is especially important for en mass community analyses (metabarcoding) and will make the development of universal primers more efficient and help alleviate potential PCR bias.

+5. For studies utilizing HTS the target region must be small enough to be recovered on one or two sequencing reads when using paired-end information (<600 bps).
+Shorter sequences are also preferred for recovering barcoding sequences from preserved or degraded samples (source).

 ## Common primers used at HCGS
 | Target-Organisms      | Gene | Region    | Location/Name | Length (bp)      | Forward-primer         | Reverse-primer              | F_length | R_length | Reference                  |
 | --------------------- | ---- | --------- | ------------- | ---------------- | ---------------------- | --------------------------- | -------- | -------- | -------------------------- |